-The European Commission's Civil Protection and Humanitarian Aid Operations department uses cash transfers and vouchers only after thoroughly evaluating all options.
-Humanitarian assistance has to be carefully planned in order to prevent unintended effects, such as inflation or imbalances in local markets while reaching vulnerable groups such as women, children and the elderly.
-Local markets are analysed before a programme is put into action and local governments in disaster-prone areas are always involved when humanitarian assistance is provided.
-In most cases, a mixture of aid-delivery methods is used to best meet the needs of affected populations.
+Humanitarian cash assistance has to be planned carefully in order to prevent unintended effects, such as inflation or imbalances in local markets while reaching vulnerable groups.
+Local markets are analysed as part of a preliminary needs assessment before a programme is put in place, and local governments are always involved.
+In most cases, a combination of delivery mechanisms (cash, vouchers, in-kind assistance and service provision) may be required to meet the needs of the affected population.

 In times of growing humanitarian needs and limited funds, the European Union is committed to increase the efficiency, effectiveness and impact of the humanitarian assistance it provides, as laid out in its Grand Bargain commitments.
 When appropriate to the context, the EU actively promotes the use of cash and vouchers alongside other forms of aid from the outset.
 In 2017, cash transfers and vouchers made up over 38% of the European Commission’s humanitarian aid, for a total of more than €990 million.
 The EU Cash Compendium presents a selection of recent case studies on the EU’s humanitarian cash assistance.